theborakompanioni/azure-docs.de-de/articles/iot-suite/iot-suite-connecting-devices.md

 <properties
-   pageTitle="Verbinden eines Geräts mit C unter Windows | Microsoft Azure" description="Beschreibt, wie Sie ein Gerät mit der vorkonfigurierten Remoteüberwachungslösung von Azure IoT Suite verbinden, indem Sie eine in C geschriebene Anwendung unter Windows ausführen." services="" suite="iot-suite" documentationCenter="na"
+   pageTitle="Connect a device using C on Windows | Microsoft Azure" description="Describes how to connect a device to the Azure IoT Suite preconfigured remote monitoring solution using an application written in C running on Windows." services="" suite="iot-suite" documentationCenter="na"